kflagg/kflagg.github.io/_pages/kflagg-cv.md

 **Data Scientist**, December 2022–March 2024

-Identified gaps in container tracking data and implemented data-driven solutions to fill those gaps, increase data usability, and improve data quality.
-The were primarily built in AWS using Python, PostgreSQL, and Snowflake.
+Identified gaps in container tracking data and implemented data-driven solutions to fill those gaps, increase data usability, improve data quality, and detect right of shipment delay.
+The were primarily built in AWS using Python, PostgreSQL, Snowflake, and Tableau.

 ## [Atrium Insight](https://atrium.ai), Bozeman, MT